adamhutchings/OpenScoutingArchitecture/README.md

 This is the repository containing the OpenScoutingArchitecture standard, as markdown text, in this README document.
+This repo also contains the glue code provided by the OSA for, for example, converting data between different formats.

 # OpenScoutingArchitecture specification v0.0.1